What is a Ponzi Scheme?

 In the real world, every investment one makes carries with it some degree of risk.
-In fact, investments that offer high returns carry more risk.
+In fact, investments that offer high returns typically carry more risk.
 So, if someone offers an investment with high returns and few risks, it is likely to be a too-good-to-be-true deal.
-Chances are the investor won’t get any returns.
+Chances are the investor won’t see any returns.

 2. Overly consistent returns

 Investments experience fluctuations all the time.
-For example, if one invests in the shares of a given company, there are times when the share price will increase, and other times, it will decrease.
+For example, if one invests in the shares of a given company, there are times when the share price will increase, and other times it will decrease.
 That said, investors should always be skeptical of investments that generate high returns consistently regardless of the fluctuating market conditions.